 Along with Datactivist, we consulted several French public databases (Sirene and Infogreffe), as well as a financial database (Orbis), that compile data on companies and their number of employees.

 For each database and on the basis of the (limited) information referenced therein, we could constitute a list of companies falling within the criteria of the Law.
-The list resulting from Orbis also required individual verifications.

 As we compare these three lists and the list of companies having recognised being subject to the Law, it results that intersections are extremely limited.
 We could however: